|

 concave, some with radiating lines of short bumps.

-Large ones lie unattached, sometimes in groups of several individuals.
+Large ones lie unattached, sometimes in groups of several individuals of different sizes.

 Small ones are seen stuck to coral rubble often in clusters of several